 Unique Patient Identifier (UPI).
 The AHA supports adoption of a UPI.
 Removing the prohibition on the use of federal funds to promulgate or adopt a national UPI would provide HHS the ability to explore solutions that accurately identify patients and link them with their correct medical records.
-The AHA was pleased with the removal of the ban from initial drafts of previous bills in the House and Senate and encourages the Committee to allow funding for this critical issue.
 America's hospitals and health systems are committed to ensuring the highest quality care in a timely manner.
 Funding for a UPI would promote safe, efficient and timely care for patients while reducing administrative costs.
 We look forward to working with you to ensure appropriate patient identification methods.

-The AHA appreciates and is grateful for the support you have provided to vital health care programs, and we hope the Committee will continue to support these funding priorities in FY 2024.
+The AHA appreciates and is grateful for the support you have provided to vital health care programs, and we hope the committee will continue to support these funding priorities in FY 2025.
 We look forward to working with you.